valgaze/dashboard/README.md

 Status](https://david-dm.org/densityco/nicss.svg)](https://david-dm.org/densityco/web-dashboard)
 ![License](https://img.shields.io/badge/License-MIT-green.svg)

-The Density Dashboard is an interface for visualizing real time and historical count data of spaces.
+Density is a modern infrastructure for counting people.
+The Dashboard is a tool on top of the software platform, exposing insights through live and trend data, and allowing you to manage your account and installs.

-Density's main product is our API.
-While it already has [excellent documentation](http://docs.density.io), we're open sourcing our Dashboard to help document how we're using the API and provide usage patterns that we're confident in around Density data.
-We hope that this project will help guide developers into integrating Density into their own systems.
+Density's core product is our API.
+While it is [thoroughly documented](http://docs.density.io), we're open sourcing our Dashboard as a guide to integrating our API and data into a tangible product; providing usage patterns that we're confident in.

 The Dashboard depends on a couple of other in-house built dependencies:
 - [`@density/charts`](https://github.com/densityco/charts) - an open-source library of visualizations and diagrams used by the Dashboard as well as other internal Density systems.
 [Here's a preview.](https://densityco.github.io/charts/master/)